dainst/idai-field/desktop/src/manual/manual.en.md

 ##### Dropdown lists (range)

-For fields of the input type "Dropdown list (range)”, an object is entered that contains the following two subfields:
+For fields of the input type "Dropdown list (range)", an object is entered that contains the following two subfields:

 * *value*: The identifier of the selected value; if two values are selected, the first of the two values
 * *endValue*: The identifier of the second selected value if two values are selected